dilushamadushan/Online-Library-Management-System/.github/CONTRIBUTING.md

        - > make your section folder here for media
    - HTML's
     > make your php document here for the use of otherts

+## Theme Colors:

+- Use these theme colors throughout:
+  - Dark Red: rgb(70, 2, 2)
+  - Yellow: rgb(255, 217, 0)

-## NOTE
+## Additional Notes:

-- Theme should be using  `rgb(70, 2, 2)` , `rgb(255, 217, 0)`.

-- I have alrady uploaded bootstrap css and js link and also LineIcons CDN and Font Awesome CDN, So you dont need add those link if you use header.php and footer.php

-- If you use header section, Your css link include into header.php
+The project already includes Bootstrap CSS/JS, LineIcons CDN, and Font Awesome CDN links in header.php and footer.php.
+Do not add these links again if you're using these files.

+If you're including any custom CSS, ensure the link is placed within the header.php file.

 ```php
     <head>